-In conjunction with these expansion efforts, we have entered into a Sponsored Research Agreement with JHU pursuant to which researchers in the lab of Dr. Stephen Gould will perform certain research activities in connection with our exosomes program and the further development of the platform.
+In conjunction with these expansion efforts, we have entered into the SRA with JHU pursuant to which researchers in the lab of Dr. Stephen Gould are performing certain research activities in connection with our exosomes program and the further development of the platform.